Written and directed by Brian Crano, Dan Stevens and Rebecca Hall star in Permission, a comedy drama abouta woman soon to be proposed to.

 Written and directed by Angela Robinson, Professor Marston & The Wonder Women is the story of the unconventional life of Dr. William Marston; a Harvard psychologist and inventor who helped invent the modern lie detector test and in 1941 created Wonder Woman…

 Dr. Marston was intriguingly unconventional and seventy six years ago he created the character in 2017’s biggest blockbuster movie.
-Of course I have to watch.
+So, of course I have to watch.
 Especially considering how very promising and interesting this trailer looks.

-Lastly, how beautiful is the music in this trailer, particularly the one that starts at 1:18?
+Lastly, how beautiful is the music in this trailer.

 The idea of a movie based on Roald Dahl’s famous children’s bookThe BFG (Big Friendly Giant) had me excited because I vaguely recall enjoying the story as a child.
 Having seen the Steven Spielberg directed film, it’s clear for me that this is one of those instances where the book may definitely be much better than the movie.